Independent, not affiliated with Anthropic

 Can you tell whether a reset hit everyone or just me?

 Partly.
 Reports carry plan and optional country, so a spike across plans and countries within minutes reads as global, while a cluster in one plan or region points at a scoped change.
-One report alone proves little, which is why the signal meter shows volume.
+One report alone proves little; a pattern across many is what we act on.

 Is this an official Anthropic site?